-Food storage in a boat galley is more complicated than in a home kitchen.
+Storing food on a boat is more complicated than in a home kitchen.
 For one thing, the storage areas are different – there’s no walk-in pantry on a boat and a lot of your food will be stored in other areas of the boat, under settees or the floor.
-Most likely, the boat refrigerator opens from the top, so organizing it is different.
+Most likely, the boat refrigerator opens from the top, so organizing it is different (read about that here).
 And finally, there are more hazards to protect your food from.

 The five primary goals in storing food on a boat are to: